pkyeck/socket.IO-objc/README.md

 	[socketIO sendEvent:@"welcome" withData:dict];

-  If you want the server to acknowledge your Message/Event you would also pass a selector
+  If you want the server to acknowledge your Message/Event you would also pass a SocketIOCallback block

-	SEL selc = @selector(callbackWithData:);
+	SocketIOCallback cb = ^(id argsData) {
+		NSDictionary *response = argsData;
+		// do something with response
+	};
-	[socketIO sendEvent:@"welcomeAck" withData:dict andAcknowledge:selc];
+	[socketIO sendEvent:@"welcomeAck" withData:dict andAcknowledge:cb];

   All delegate methods are optional - you could implement the following